Laboratory School of Finance and Technology, The (07X223)

 About

 We are proud to be the first US Department of Education Magnet School in New York City for Career Connected Learning!
 Our school sets a high academic bar that challenges students to expand their personal and academic visions of themselves.
-Through partnerships with outside organizations students learn by connecting with professionals.
+Through partnerships with outside organizations, students learn by connecting with professionals.
 Students pick an academic focus in finance, technology, or language studies.
 We have a one-to-one Chromebook program, enabling all students to access technology in the classroom and at home.
 As a Consortium school, all courses place emphasis on research and writing, culminating in Performance Based Assessment Tasks and students are exempt from Regents Exams in most areas.
 In 11th/12th grade students have access to paid apprenticeships and work based learning.
-We are part of the Career Readiness and Modern Youth Apprenticeship (CRMYA) pilot, which helps us support career readiness for all our students.
+We are part of Future Ready, which helps us support career readiness for all our students.
 We have courses that help our ninth and tenth graders explore their career interests and develop readiness skills.
 Our students can apply for apprenticeships in tech, finance, and business, which allows them to earn and learn while in high school.

 Teachers with more than 3 years of experience: 78%

-Academic Highlights: Performance-Based Assessment Tasks (PBATs), Career Readiness & Modern Youth Apprenticeship (CRMYA) School, FutureReadyNYC: Technology (Software Developer)
+Academic Highlights: FutureReadyNYC: Business & Finance (Business Operations), FutureReadyNYC: Technology (Software Developer), Performance-Based Assessment Tasks (PBATs), Career Readiness & Modern Youth Apprenticeship (CRMYA) School

-Other Features: College Trips, Community Service Expected, CRMYA School, Dress Code, Extended Year, FutureReadyNYC School, Internships Available, Online Grading System, Program(s) with 3+ GE Applicants Per Seat, Program(s) with 3+ SWD Applicants Per Seat, Summer Bridge, Uniform, Weekend Programs
+Other Features: College Courses On Site, College Trips, Community School, Community Service Expected, Computer Science Coursework, CRMYA School, Dress Code, Expert College and Career Advisor On Staff, Extended Year, Financial Literacy Coursework, FutureReadyNYC School, Internships Available, Online Grading System, Paid Apprenticeships, Paid Internships, Summer Bridge, Uniform, Weekend Programs

 English Language Learner Programs: Dual Language: Spanish